 Leo joined Watsi on December 17th, 2016.
-Nine months ago, Leo became the 2655th member to automatically support a new Watsi patient every month.
-Since then, 491 more people have become monthly donors!
-Leo's most recent donation traveled 3,900 miles to support Dorcas, a four-year-old girl from Kenya, to fund clubfoot treatment.
+Eleven months ago, Leo became the 2655th member to automatically support a new Watsi patient every month.
+Since then, 563 more people have become monthly donors!
+Leo's most recent donation traveled 5,600 miles to support Ronaldo, a two-month-old infant from Guatemala, to fund malnutrition treatment.

 Dorcas is a four-year-old girl from Kenya.
 Dorcas was born with clubfoot, a condition in which the feet are rotated inwards at the ankle.
 As a result, Dorcas’s feet knock each other when she tries to walk and she experiences severe pain due to her deformity.
 Seeking treatment through our medical partner, African Mission Healthcare Foundation, Dorcas is scheduled to undergo surgery to correct her clubfoot on July 3.
 Her family is requesting $1,224 to cover the total cost of her procedure and care.
 After her recovery, Dorcas will be able to walk, stand, and play free of pain.
 “My life’s dream is to see all of my children one day become independent.
 I cannot afford the amount to cater for my daughter’s surgery and your help will be of great importance to her.
 God bless you," her father says.